-Receptor-mediated endocytosis is a process through which bulk amounts of specific molecules can be imported into a cell after binding to cell surface receptors.
+Receptor-mediated endocytosis is when bulk amounts of specific molecules are imported into a cell after binding to cell surface receptors.
 The molecules bound to these receptors are taken into the cell through inward folding of the cell surface membrane, which is eventually pinched off into a vesicle within the cell.
-Structural proteins, such as clathrin, coat the budding vesicle and give it its round form.
+Structural proteins, such as clathrin, coat the budding vesicle.

 One well-characterized example of receptor-mediated endocytosis is the transport of low-density lipoproteins (LDL cholesterol) into the cell.
 LDL binds to transmembrane receptors on the cell membrane.
 Adapter proteins allow clathrin to attach to the inner surface of the membrane.
 These protein complexes bend the membrane inward, creating a clathrin-coated vesicle inside the cell.
 The neck of the endocytic vesicle is pinched off from the membrane by a complex of the protein dynamin and other accessory proteins.

 The endocytic vesicle fuses with an early endosome, and the LDL dissociates from the receptor proteins due to a lower pH environment.
 Empty receptor proteins are separated into transport vesicles to be re-inserted into the outer cell membrane.
 LDL remains in the endosome, which binds with a lysosome.
 The lysosome provides digestive enzymes that break up LDL into free cholesterol that can be used by the cell.